 Hyaluronic acid is a genius ingredient.
 For dry skin, it has the power to deeply hydrate and bind moisture to cells, while its light texture makes it just as effective for helping to rebalance oily skin.
 Derived from plant sources and found naturally in our skin and joints, it’s even gentle on sensitive skin.
 So it’s little wonder the beauty world is still obsessed with the skin-boosting powers of this clever sugar molecule.

-But while HA serums might be a key staple in our skincare routines for our faces (read our complete guide to using hyaluronic acid), cosmetic scientists are now incorporating this powerfully regenerative ingredient into bodycare products.
+But while HA serums might be a key staple in our skincare routines for our faces, cosmetic scientists are now incorporating this powerfully regenerative ingredient into body care products.
 Because why should your face get all the good stuff?
-From leaving your body softer and smoother all over to soothing sun damage, keep scrolling for the lowdown on why incorporating hyaluronic acid into your bodycare routine is such a brilliant idea.
+From leaving your body softer and smoother all over to soothing sun damage, keep scrolling for the lowdown on why incorporating hyaluronic acid into your body care routine is such a brilliant idea.

-Keep scrolling to shop our pick of the best hyaluronic acid products for your body.
+Check our picks of the best hyaluronic acid products for your body.

 Papakonstantinou E, Roth M, Karakiulakis G. Hyaluronic acid: A key molecule in skin aging.
 Dermatoendocrinol.
 2012;4(3):253-258. doi:10.4161/derm.21923